navidrome/website/content/en/docs/Developers/translations.md

 Translations are currently managed in [POEditor](https://poeditor.com).
-If you want to contribute new translations or help reviewing/proofreading any of the existing ones, please join us on [Discord server](https://discord.gg/xh7j7yF) for coordinating the translation efforts and get further instructions.
+If you want to contribute new translations or help reviewing/proofreading any of the existing ones, please join our [Discord server](https://discord.gg/xh7j7yF), channel `#translations`, for translation efforts coordination and to get further instructions.

 Alternatively, you can submit a pull request with your proposed changes directly [to our project in GitHub](https://github.com/navidrome/navidrome/tree/master/resources/i18n).